 hierarchy in them.

-After several network evolutions, you may have a tangled mess of conflicting or misconfigured Cisco devices.
+After several network evolutions, you may have a tangled mess of conflicting or misconfigured network devices.
 Misconfigurations of proxy-arp, static routes, FHRP timers, routing protocols, duplicated subnets, cdp, console passwords, or aaa schemes have a measurable affect on up time and beg for a tool to audit them.
 However, manually scrubbing configurations is a long and error-prone process.

 Audits aren’t the only use for ciscoconfparse.
 Let’s suppose you are working on a design and need a list of dot1q trunks on a switch with more than 400 interfaces.
 You can’t grep for them because you need the interface names of layer2 trunks; the interface name is stored on one line, and the trunk configuration is stored somewhere below the interface name.
 With ciscoconfparse, it’s really this easy…